jenkinsci/ssh-agents-plugin/doc/CONFIGURE.md

 ![](images/new-node-config.png)

-After create the new node, you have to configure the node settings
+After creating the new node, you have to configure the node settings

 * **Name:** Name that uniquely identifies an agent within this Jenkins installation.
 * **Description:** Optional human-readable description for this agent.